 … end of update

 I am not completely against video analysis.
 In fact I’ve been recording my progress for a while now.
-What I don’t like is picking apart my swing into the tiniest of parts and trying to find drills to “correct” those one by one.
-I get it, best way to retain a customer is to teach him a little bit at the time, so that it takes him or her years to develop a decent enough swing.
+What I don’t like is picking apart my swing into the tiniest of parts and trying to find drills to “correct” that one by one.
+I get it, the best way to retain a customer is to teach him a little bit at a time so that it takes him or her years to develop a decent enough swing.
 That’s years of potential income.

 I can scrutinize the swing myself, I don’t need to pay 65$ for half hour for someone to tell me what I already see myself.
 I’m not angry, well, a little bit, because I sank over $500 into useless lessons that only made things worse, and almost compelled me to give up golf altogether.
 I’m so glad I stuck with it.

 My biggest issue at the moment is lifting of my head during the back swing.
 It certainly explains the inconsistencies in the club and ball contact.
 I can hit a really good shot, but the next one I hit the grass before the ball, or top it.
 It’s extremely frustrating.

 I take my club back quite well, but at 3/4 backswing, I can’t twist anymore, so I lift my body to give myself those few inches of backswing.
 On the way back, sometimes I get back down into a perfect position and manage to hit the ball straight, but more often than not, I miss the ball.
 Not completely, but enough to ruin the shot.

 I’ve been trying to keep my head still, and in a practice swing I manage to do it OK, but in the proper swing, no matter what I do, I always reach out a bit more and turn more than my body allows.
 Every single time I do that.
 Even if keeping my head still is the only thing I think about when I take my club back, I still overdo it.